About W&M ScholarWorks

-About W&M ScholarWorksW&M ScholarWorks is an open-access repository and online publishing platform for W&M’s academic, and creative communities.
-Its purpose is to provide wide and stable access to the work of or sponsored by W&M faculty, researchers, or staff.
-Content hosted by W&M ScholarWorks will be widely searchable and accessible, enhancing the visibility and reach of William & Mary’s intellectual output within the global community.
-The W&M Libraries administer W&M ScholarWorks .Who can post to W&M ScholarWorks?
+W&M ScholarWorksis an open-access repository and online publishing platform for W&M’s academic, and creative communities.
+Its purpose is to provide global, stable access to the work of or sponsored by W&M faculty, staff and students.
+Content hosted by W&M ScholarWorks will be widely searchable and accessible, enhancing the visibility and reach of William & Mary’s intellectual output.
+W&M Libraries administer W&M ScholarWorks .Who can post to W&M ScholarWorks?

-Current and retired faculty of W&M.
+Current and retired faculty, researchers and practitioners of W&M

-Current staff at W&M. What can be submitted to W&M ScholarWorks?
+Current graduate students at W&M (theses and dissertations or articles co-authored with faculty) What can be submitted to W&M ScholarWorks?
 W&M ScholarWorks accepts a wide range of materials for inclusion in the repository.
 Content is considered suitable for W&M ScholarWorks if it represents the intellectual life of the university and has enduring value.
-This list is not meant to be comprehensive; other forms of scholarship will be considered for inclusion.
-Please contact the W&M ScholarWorks administrator at email@example.com if you have any questions or concerns.
+Content held in W&M ScholarWorks can include but is not limited to:

 - Published or otherwise publicly presented research, including:

-- Conference papers and proceedings;
+- Conference papers and proceedings

-- Presentations, research posters, technical reports, and working papers;
+- Presentations, research posters, technical reports, and working papers

-- Books and book chapters;
+- Books and book chapters

-- Peer-reviewed journals and other series.
+- Peer-reviewed journals and other series

-- Unpublished scholarly work;
+- Unpublished scholarly work

-- Data sets;
+- Data sets

-- Graduate theses and dissertations;
+- Graduate theses and dissertations

-- Creative works and performances;
+- Creative works and performances

-- Instructional material and Open Education Resources;
+- Open Education Resources